 Tesla's paint is softer than most traditional manufacturers.
 This means it shows swirl marks, fine scratches, and water spots more easily — especially on white and dark colors.
 Automatic car washes with rotating brushes are particularly damaging to Tesla paint, and Tesla themselves recommend hand washing only in their owner's manual.

 The good news: soft paint also responds exceptionally well to proper detailing.
-A well-polished and sealed Tesla paint job looks genuinely stunning — arguably better than it looked leaving the factory.
+A well-sealed Tesla paint job looks genuinely stunning — arguably better than it looked leaving the factory.

 The Door Handles